LauraM523/first-repository/README.md

 Hello from Laura!!!

-Creating a merge conflict line 10
+Creating a merge conflict line 10 + another conflict from